-On May 10, the U.S. Department of Treasury (Treasury) released an interim final rule, FAQs and a fact sheet for a portion of the $362 billion Coronavirus State and Local Fiscal Recovery Fund, established under the American Rescue Plan Act (ARP) signed into law on March 11 by President Biden.
+On January 6, the U.S. Department of Treasury (Treasury) released the Final Rule and an Overview of the Final Rule document for the Coronavirus State and Local Fiscal Recovery Fund (Recovery Fund), a portion of the $362 billion Coronavirus State and Local Fiscal Recovery Fund, established under the American Rescue Plan Act (ARP) signed into law on March 11 by President Biden.

 Interim reports: Counties will be required to submit one interim report, which will include the county’s expenditures by category at the summary level.
 The interim report will cover spending from the date the county receives Recovery Funds to July 31, 2021.
 Interim reports are due by August 31, 2021.

 Quarterly project and expenditure reports: Counties will be required to submit quarterly project and expenditure reports, which will include financial data, information on contracts and subawards over $50,000 and other information regarding utilization of funds.
-These reports will be similar to CARES Act Coronavirus Relief Fund.
-The first report will cover spending from the date the county receives Recovery Funds to September 30, 2021.
-First report is due by October 31, 2021.
+The first report will cover spending from the date the county receives Recovery Funds to December 31, 2021, and the first report is due by January 31, 2022.
+You can find a user guide for submitting the Project and Expenditure Report here.

 Recovery plan performance reports: Counties will be required to submit an annual recovery plan performance report, which will include descriptions of projects funded and information on performance indicators and objectives of each award.
 Initial recovery plan will cover activity from the date the county receives Recovery Funds to July 31, 2021.
 Local governments with less than 250,000 residents are not required to develop Recovery Plan Performance Report.
 Recovery plan is due by August 31, 2021.